ejlp12/aws-workshop-cur-analysis/docs/lab1notes.md

 * Step 2 "USE AWS GLUE TO ENABLE ACCESS TO CUR FILES VIA AMAZON ATHENA", number 23: You need to spesify S3 bucket for Athena query result.

-   In the Athena page, Click "Settings" on the top right page then specify S3 Bucket path (s3://yourname-curworkshop-athena-result/)
+   In the Athena page, Click "Settings" on the top right page then specify S3 Bucket path (s3://yourname-curworkshop-athena-result/).
+   You must have created the S3 bucket as mention in the [step #2 after you copy CUR files](docs/cursample.md)

    ![](../images/athena_settingmenu.png)